Select therapeutic use:

 Hemoglobinopathies (eg, thalassemia, sickle-cell anemia).
 Pregnancy (Cat.X).
 Male partners of pregnant women.
 Concomitant didanosine.
 With Pegasys: autoimmune hepatitis, hepatic decompensation in cirrhotic patients before therapy.

+Not for use as monotherapy.
+Risk of severe hemolytic anemia.
 Significant or unstable cardiac disease: not recommended.
-Risk of severe anemia.
+Assess for underlying cardiac disease prior to initiation.
+Pre-existing cardiac disease: do ECG prior to therapy and monitor.
 Women of childbearing potential: obtain negative pregnancy test immediately before starting therapy.
 Women of childbearing potential and men: use 2 forms of effective contraception during and for 6 months following treatment.
 Do baseline CBC (and at weeks 2 and 4 or more often if needed), WBCs with differential, platelets, blood chemistry, renal function, thyroid, and monthly pregnancy tests (during and for 6 months after treatment).
 Monitor hepatic function during therapy.
 Discontinue if cardiovascular status deteriorates, hepatic decompensation, pulmonary disorders, severe hypersensitivity or skin reactions, or pancreatitis occurs.
 Psychiatric disorders.
 Autoimmune disorders.
 Organ transplant.
 Nonresponders to interferon.
 Co-infection with hepatitis B virus.
 Maintain adequate hydration.
 Nursing mothers: not recommended.

 Caution with NRTIs (eg, lamivudine, stavudine, zidovudine); monitor for toxicities.
 Concomitant azathioprine; may induce severe pancytopenia and increase risk of myelotoxicity (monitor CBCs).
 Avoid alcohol.